AlbertoCazallasMonje/ISO2-2022-A03/README.md

 </div>

 # Welcome
 Welcome to the collaboratory GitHub page of Group A.03.
 On this repository, you'll find the results of our work within this course.
-Refer to the ``Wiki Pages`` to find the documentation of our work.
+Refer to the [``📖 Wiki Pages``](https://github.com/AlbertoCazallasMonje/ISO2-2022-A03/wiki) to find the documentation of our work.
 <br>
 <br>